krativiti/anikatsu/README.md

 ./API Folder is Modified Version of [riimuru/gogoanime-api](https://github.com/riimuru/gogoanime-api) according to the need of the website.

 ## Requirements
---> Getting 404??
-Make Sure you pasted .htaccess file in your root dir
+--> Before running check check if there is an .htaccess file or not in root dir (usually hidden)
 <br>
 --> Php environment (use .htaccess must be enabled in localhost) or Directly Upload the code on php supported hosting (No editing Required Just Upload and Enjoy)
 <br>